Unboxed-Software/solana-course/content/interact-with-wallets.md

 If you don’t already have it, download the [Phantom browser extension](https://phantom.app/download).
 At the time of writing, it supports Chrome, Brave, Firefox, and Edge browsers, so you’ll also need to have one of those browsers installed.
 Follow Phantom’s instructions for creating a new account and a new wallet.

 Once you have a wallet, click the settings gear on the bottom right in the Phantom UI.
 Scroll down and click on the line item “Change Network” and select “Devnet.”
-This ensures that Phantom will be connected to the same network we’ll be using in this demo.
+This ensures that Phantom will be connected to the same network we’ll be using in this lab.

 ### 2. Download the starter code

 Download the [starter code for this project](https://github.com/Unboxed-Software/solana-ping-frontend/tree/starter).
 This project is a simple Next.js application.
 It’s mostly empty except for the `AppBar` component.
-We’ll build the rest throughout this demo.
+We’ll build the rest throughout this lab.

 You can see its current state with the command `npm run dev` in the console.